 We rely heavily on information systems, including digital ordering solutions, through which a majority of our Domestic sales originate.
 We also rely heavily on point-of-sale processing in our Company-owned and franchised restaurants for data collection and payment systems for the collection of cash, credit and debit card transactions, and other processes and procedures.
 Our ability to efficiently and effectively manage our business depends on the reliability and capacity of these technology systems.
 In addition, we anticipate that consumers will continue to have more options to place orders digitally, both domestically and internationally.
 We plan to continue to invest in enhancing and improving the functionality and features of our information technology systems.
 However, we cannot ensure that our initiatives will be beneficial to the extent, or within the timeframes, expected or that the estimated improvements will be realized as anticipated or at all.
 Our failure to adequately invest in new technology and adapt to technological developments and industry trends, particularly our digital ordering capabilities, could result in a loss of customers and related market share.
-Notwithstanding adequate investment in new technology life cycle is short and consumer technology demands are high, which requires continued reinvestment in technology that will increase the cost of doing business and will increase the risk that our technology may not be customer-centric or could become obsolete, inefficient or otherwise incompatible with other systems.
+Notwithstanding adequate investment in new technology, our marketing and technology initiatives may not be successful in improving our comparable sales results.
+Additionally, we are in an environment where the technology life cycle is short and consumer technology demands are high, which requires continued reinvestment in technology that will increase the cost of doing business and will increase the risk that our technology may not be customer-centric or could become obsolete, inefficient or otherwise incompatible with other systems.